 Absolutely!
 Please call our main line at (704) 687-0289 to schedule an appointment with the Assistant Director for Withdrawal Services.
 We strongly encourage that all students schedule an appointment versus walk-ins due to the high volume of cases.

 Students are strongly encouraged to self-withdraw through their academic advisor and the Registrar's Office prior to the 60% mark.
-Withdrawal with Extenuating Circumstances requests are not processed by the Dean of Students office after the last day of classes of the semester.
+Withdrawal with Extenuating Circumstances requests are not processed after the last day of classes of the semester.